Dog Pawing at Its Eye? 5 Common Eye Problems in Dogs

 Noticeable vision problems include blindness (running into things, not being able to see toys), redness (specifically “cherry eye”), squinting and acting uncomfortable in bright lights, and bumps or foreign matter on the eye.
 Not as easy to pinpoint, keratoconjunctivitis sicca (aka dry eye) in dogs leads to excessive blinking, swollen blood vessels or eyelids, and discharge.

-Here are the most common eye conditions we see at the vet’s office:
+Here are the five most common eye conditions we see at the vet’s office:

 Corneal ulcers are surface erosions within the eye.
 Ulcers not only occur from trauma, but can also develop from hair or eyelashes scratching the eye, poor tear production, and high intra-ocular pressure.